Joseph Dwyer (engineer)

 Sir Joseph Anthony Dwyer (20 June 1939 – 16 October 2021) was a British civil engineer and businessman.
-He joined Wimpey in 1955 and spent 44 years with the firm, becoming chief executive officer and chairman.
+He joined George Wimpey in 1955 and spent 44 years with the firm, becoming chief executive officer and chairman.

 Dwyer was responsible for repositioning Wimpey as a housebuilder by swapping its contracting arm for Tarmac's housing division.
 Wimpey subsequently saw a 30-fold increase in pre-tax profits.
 Dwyer served as chairman of the British part of TransManche Link, which built the Channel Tunnel and, after his 1999 retirement from Wimpey, served as president of the Institution of Civil Engineers.

 In the early 2000s he was chairman of the Liverpool Vision urban regeneration company and oversaw £2 billion of capital investment in regeneration projects including refurbishments of Lime Street station and King's Dock and construction of Liverpool Arena.
-Dwyer was appointed a deputy lieutenant of Merseyside in 2008 and a non-executive director of Cross London Rail Links in the same year.
+Dwyer was appointed a deputy lieutenant of Merseyside in 2008 and a non-executive director of Crossrail in the same year.

 Career with Wimpey

 Joeseph Dwyer was born in Liverpool in 1939.
 He joined the construction firm of George Wimpey in 1955 at the age of 16.
 Dwyer worked initially as a junior engineer on a site in Liverpool and was responsible for drawing up work schedules.
 With Wimpey Dwyer worked on the refurbishment of the Victorian Cammell Laird shipyards in Birkenhead.
 Whilst working on this project he enrolled onto a part-time course at what is now Liverpool John Moores University, studying three nights a week for five years.

 During the 1980s Dwyer survived a helicopter accident whilst travelling to one of the firm's open-cast coal mining operations.
 For a time he was feared dead as his accident was confused with another on the same day that killed a family travelling to Alton Towers.
 In the early 1990s Dwyer was appointed head of the British Contractors Group, part of TransManche Link - the Anglo-French consortium formed to build the Channel Tunnel.
-He clashed occasionally with Sir Alastair Morton, chairman for the client Eurotunnel, but later denied there was any animosity between the two.
+He clashed occasionally with Alastair Morton, chairman of client Eurotunnel, but later denied there was any animosity between the two.

 Dwyer served as chairman and chief executive officer of Wimpey.
 He became convinced that contracting was a "mug's game" with high risk and low reward and sought to reposition the firm as a more profitable housebuilder.
 Dwyer was seen as the mastermind behind Wimpey's £700 million asset swap with Tarmac: Tarmac received Wimpey's construction and materials operations in exchange for its housebuilding division.
 Wimpey subsequently became a major housebuilding firm and saw pre-tax profits grow from £15 million to £451 million.
-Dwyer left Wimpey in 1999; the same year that Tarmac demerged its construction operations to form Carillion (which entered liquidation in 2018).
+Dwyer left Wimpey in 1999; the same year that Tarmac demerged its construction operations to form Carillion.